 To participate, you must be a high school junior or senior, have the support of your parents, and be recommended by your principal and high school counselor if you are matriculating in a high school.
 Students are approved when their academic achievement, their placement tests, and other supporting information shows they are college ready, and demonstrate an understanding of online learning and personal traits consistent with successful online students.
 Students must meet all course pre-requisites, as applicable.

 Taking a Dual Enrollment Class online will have similarities and differences when compared to on-campus classes.
-To learn more, visit our website at http://eli.nvcc.edu, and read our Orientation section “What Do I Need To Know About Online Learning?”
+To learn more, visit our website at http://online.nvcc.edu, and read our Orientation section “What Do I Need To Know About Online Learning?”

-Take the needed placement tests or collect the necessary documentation showing results from an AP, PSAT, SAT, ACT or SOL test that would exempt you from taking the college placement test.
+Take the needed placement tests or collect the necessary documentation showing results from an AP, PSAT, SAT, ACT or SOL test that would exempt you from taking the College placement test.
 Tests are given at each campus testing center.
 You must produce a photo ID and NOVA student ID# in order to test.
 Allow approximately two and one-half hours for each test.
-For Testing Center information, visit the Testing Web Page.
+For Testing Center information, visit the testing web page.

 In order to be enrolled in dual enrollment classes, all students must demonstrate college readiness by meeting one of the following placement or scoring criteria in each row.

-Students must meet one of the following placement or scoring criteria in English
+Students must meet one of the following placement or scoring criteria in English:

-Students must meet one of the following placement or scoring criteria in Mathematics
+Students must meet one of the following placement or scoring criteria in Mathematics: